markstringer-dti/markstringer-dti.github.io/dti.md

 And of course, there was no way that the project was going to succeed until the team were at least allowed to talk to the person who was giving them the details of what they were supposed to do.

 Side note: This project was crazier than it even sounds.
 It turns out there were two groups of business analysts.
 Technical business analysts (the business analyst that the team wasn't allowed to talk to was a technical business analyst) and then erm, business business analysts - these were the people who actually talked to the business, to the people who actually wanted the software to be built.
 These two groups of business analysts also weren't allowed to talk to each other - they were only supposed to communicate via emailed documents.
-A substantial part of making our project possible was to gently insist that the business analyst who was working with us, should sit with our team and be allowed to directly talk to the customer!
+A substantial part of making our project possible was to make sure that the business analyst who was working with us, sat with our team and was allowed to directly talk to the customer and to us.

 So we've talked about stand up meetings and we've talked about retrospectives.
 There's one more Agile meeting where the "Pirate Ships" that are on the horizon might be detected.
 And that's the "Show and Tell."
 The "Show and Tell" is a meeting where the development team show the outputs of what they've been working on in the last "Sprint" - typically two weeks.
 Who do they show it to?
 The product owner who is supposed to act as a representative of all the people who want the project to happen and any other interested stakeholders who want to come along.